gaiagoul4n/Personal-Website/README.md

 - **Contact Section**:
   - Links to my LinkedIn, GitHub, and email.
 - **Responsive Design**:
-  - Fully optimized for desktop, tablet, and mobile devices.
+  - Fully optimized for desktop.

 ---